maiska/qubes-doc.rtd/user/templates/debian/debian.rst

 ^^^^^^^^^^^^^^^^^^^

-Some users have noticed that on upgrading to Stretch, the ``unattended-upgrade`` package is installed.
+Some users have noticed that on upgrading Debian templates, the ``unattended-upgrade`` package is installed.
 This package is pulled in as part of a Recommend chain, and can be purged.
 The lesson is that you should carefully look at what is being installed to your system, particularly if you run ``dist-upgrade``.

 Package installation errors in Qubes 4.0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^